jmreeves/jmreeves.github.io/_pages/research.md

 **[Gender Differences in Political Career Progression](https://jmreeves.github.io/files/CareerPathGenderGap.pdf)** with Ryan Brown, Hani Mansour, and Stephen D. O'Connell
-<br/>*IZA Discussion Paper No. 12569, CESifo Working Paper No. 7821.*
+<br/>*Revision Requested at Journal of Economic Behavior and Organization*
 <details>
  <summary>Abstract</summary>
-We quantify the gender gap in political career progression from state to national levels among U.S. politicians and study its underlying causes.
-Using a close elections strategy, we find that an additional state legislature term increases the probability of ever running for Congress by twice as much for men as it does for women in otherwise comparable elections.
-The effect on winning a Congressional race is four times larger for men than women.
-These gaps emerge early in legislators’ careers, widen over time, and are seen alongside a higher propensity of female politicians to continue running for the state legislature.
-The gap cannot be attributed to differences in experience, career-family tradeoffs, election or constituency characteristics, nor preferences for part-time public service careers.
+This paper quantifies the gender gap in the returns to electoral success on the career progression of novice U.S. state legislators.
+Winning a state legislature race increases the probability that female state legislators compete for and win a higher-level seat by more than 150% compared to male winners.
+We provide evidence that these larger returns to winning a state legislative election are consistent with voters or party elites updating their beliefs about female candidates.
+Specifically, we find that female, but not male, state legislators are more likely to progress up the political hierarchy when working in full-time state legislatures, when representing a larger constituency, when working in a cohort with fewer men, and when serving in districts with limited prior exposure to female candidates.
+These results have important policy implications for how to promote women in politics in order to increase the share of female politicians in leadership positions.
 </details>